I’m often asked by clients, “How can I drink and not screw up my diet?”

 - It’s tough for the body to convert excess protein intake to fat, and only with regular overfeeding does the body convert excess carbohydrate intake into fat.
 However, they both contribute to the energy balance for the day, so indirectly they cause fat gain my causing us to store the fat we consume.

 - Alcohol does not have any fat, but it has an energy value.
-Many popular alcoholic drinks usually contain carbs (either from fruit as with wine, hops/wheat/barley as with beer, or sugar from carbonated drink mixers).
+Many popular alcoholic drinks usually contain carbs.
+(Wine has then from fruit, beer from hops, wheat, and barley, and carbonated drink mixers have sugar.)

-- Alcohol calories take priority as fuel in the body over other fuel sources (like your love handles).
+- Alcohol calories take priority as fuel in the body over other fuel sources.
 This is because the by-product of alcohol metabolism, acetate, is toxic.
 So when you drink, fat burning stops until you burn those calories off.

 - 1 g of alcohol contains 7 kcal.
 1 g of fat contains 9 kcal.

 Understood?
-See if you can pass this three question quiz
+See if you can pass this three-question ALCOHOL quiz

 Q1: Your food intake for the day is 1000 kcal under your calorie needs for the day, 50 g of your calorie intake was from fat.
 You have three drinks, totalling 500 kcal.
 Do you gain or lose fat on this day?